AdaScanPro

 Courts have ruled that retail websites are extensions of physical stores under ADA Title III.
 Your store locator, product information, and online services must be accessible.

 Retail businesses with physical locations and an online presence face ADA liability on both fronts.
 Courts have consistently held that retail websites are places of public accommodation under ADA Title III, whether they offer e-commerce or serve purely informational purposes.
-Store locators, product catalogs, promotional content, and customer service portals all must meet WCAG 2.2 AA standards.
-Retailers are the second most targeted industry for ADA website lawsuits after e-commerce, with plaintiffs' attorneys focusing on the gap between physical store accessibility investments and neglected digital properties.
+Store locators, product catalogs, promotional content, and customer service portals all must meet WCAG 2.1 AA standards.
+Retail is at the center of the lawsuit wave — 79% of digital accessibility suits in early 2026 targeted companies that sell online (UsableNet) — with plaintiffs' attorneys focusing on the gap between physical store accessibility investments and neglected digital properties.
 The argument is compelling in court: a retailer that installs wheelchair ramps but maintains an inaccessible website demonstrates selective compliance.
-With the April 2026 federal deadline creating a hard legal standard, retailers who have not addressed their digital accessibility face accelerating legal risk.
+With courts consistently using WCAG 2.1 AA as the benchmark and lawsuit filings at a record pace in 2026, retailers who have not addressed their digital accessibility face accelerating legal risk.

 The Retail Accessibility Challenge